Redundancy in Distributed Proofs: Certifying Distance-Related Predicates

 Now, let $t \geq c \log n$ for a constant $c>0$ large enough, and let us construct a proof-labeling scheme for ``diameter $\leq x(v)$'', with radius~$t$.
 The idea is that each node $v$ does not store all entries in the table $D_v$ but only a fraction $t$ of these entries.
 The issue is to select which entries to keep, and which entries to drop.
-For our scheme to work, we need to guarantee that, if the distance to node $u$ is not stored in~$D_v$, then there is a node $v'$ on a shortest path from $v$ to $u$, at distance at most $t$ from $v$, that stores $\text{dist}(v',u)$ in its table $D_{v'}$.
-To achieve this, for every node $u\neq v$, each node $v$ keeps $\text{dist}(v,u)$ in its table $D_v$ with probability $\frac{c\log n}{t}$.
-(Node $v$ systematically keeps $D_v(v)=0$ in its table).
-From this setting, we derive the following two properties.
+For our scheme to work, we need to guarantee that, if the distance to node $u$ is not stored in~$D_v$, then there is a node $v'$ on a shortest path from $v$ to $u$, at distance at most $t$ from $v$, that stores $\text{dist}(v',u)$ in its table~$D_{v'}$.

+We use the randomized hitting-set technique presented in~\cite{UllmanY91}, to prove the existence of a correct assignment of certificates: for every node $u\neq v$, each node $v$ keeps $\text{dist}(v,u)$ in its table $D_v$ with probability $\frac{c\log n}{t}$.
+In addition, node $v$ systematically keeps $D_v(v)=0$ in its table.
+Note that our scheme is deterministic, although we use the probabilistic method to prove its existence.
+We derive the following two properties.